 Exotic Tuna Salad

-In a 1-quart mixing bowl, combine 1 cup Miracle Whip Light, 2 tablespoons soy sauce and 2 tablespoons lemon juice.
+In a small bowl, combine Miracle Whip Light, soy sauce and lemon juice.
 Mix well.
-Pour sauce over tuna and other ingredients.
+Pour sauce over tuna mixture.
 Toss together.
 Chill.
 Serve in warmed pita pockets.
+Serves 4.

 And in conclusion …